Bill Dickey

 The brother of George Dickey, catcher Bill Dickey was a mainstay behind the plate for the New York Yankees for almost two decades.
 During that time, he made the All-Star team eleven times.

-Inducted into the Hall of Fame in 1954, Dickey was highlighted in Heroes Behind the Mask as one of the top catchers of all-time.
+He was inducted into the Hall of Fame in 1954.
+Dickey was highlighted in Heroes Behind the Mask as one of the top catchers of all-time.
+He is considered the first of the string of great Yankees catchers that continued with Yogi Berra, Elston Howard, Thurman Munson and, after a hiatus of two decades, Jorge Posada.

-- First Baseball Card appearance 1932 U.S. Caramel
+He made his first Baseball Card appearance in the 1932 U.S. Caramel set.

 [edit] Notable Achievements